-The WML-C / WMLV-C and MPL-B furnace models are equipped with a direct drive blower system.
-WML-C and MPL-B models are equipped with PSC motors; WMLV-C models are equipped with electronically commutated motors (ECM).
+All WML-C AND MPL-B furnace models are equipped with a direct drive blower system.
 Direct drive blower speed adjustments are not normally required in properly sized extended plenum duct systems.
 The motor RPM and air CFM delivery will vary automatically to accommodate conditions within the usual range of external static pressures typical of residential duct systems.
 Under-sized duct systems may require a higher blower speed to obtain a reasonable system temperature rise.
 Some older duct systems were not designed to provide static pressure.
 They typically feature special reducing fittings at each branch run and lack block ends on the trunk ducts.
-These systems may require modification to provide some resistance to the airflow to prevent overamping of the direct drive blower motor.
+These systems may require modification to provide some resistance to the airflow to prevent over-amping of the direct drive blower motor.
 Selecting a lower blower speed may correct this problem.